AnnaWilliford/SWC_Fall2019_test/Lesson2_IntroToR.md

 ### Variables/objects

-One of the main concepts of any programming language is a notion of a variable.
+One of the main concepts of any programming language is a notion of a **variable**.
 Variables are created to store values for future use.
-Now see if you wanna get the value of 3+5, you have to run the command everytime But you can store the value under a variable for future use.
-A variable with a value becomes an object

-To create a variable in R, use `<-` (Alt + dash) assignment operator:
+To assign a value to a variable in R, use `<-` (Alt + dash) assignment operator:
 ```
 ### Variables

-#variable name that stores value "Jane"
+#variable `name` that stores value "Jane"
 name <- "Jane"
 print(name)

-#variable price that stores value 3.99
+#variable `price` that stores value 3.99
 price <- 3.99
 print(price)

 ### working with environment
 #remember what env does? it stores the objects you created.
-Let's see what the environment tab show us. how to see the list on screen?
+Let's see what the environment tab show us.
+How to see the list of variables on the screen?

 #list all objects in your environment
 ls()